pymupdf/PyMuPDF/docs/link.rst

       :arg dict colors: a dictionary containing color specifications.
 For accepted dictionary keys and values see below.
 The most practical way should be to first make a copy of the *colors* property and then modify this dictionary as required.
       :arg sequence stroke: see above.

+   .. method:: set_flags(flags)

+      *New in v1.18.16*

+      Set the PDF ``/F`` property of the link annotation.
+See :meth:`Annot.set_flags` for details.
+If not a PDF, this method is a no-op.

+   .. attribute:: flags

+      *New in v1.18.16*

+      Return the link annotation flags, an integer (see :attr:`Annot.flags` for details).
+Zero if not a PDF.

    .. attribute:: colors